-* Timing... the threat for dangerous rip currents will be in place
+* Timing... the threat for strong and dangerous rip currents will

-all day, however, it will be highest between 10 am and 5 PM due
+be in place all day, however, it will be highest this morning

-today.
-This will result in numerous strong rip currents in the
+Karl will result in a high risk for rip currents along the

 Rip currents are powerful channels of water flowing quickly away

 from shore... which occur most often at low spots or breaks in The